smart-data-lake/smart-data-lake/docs/getting-started/part-1/get-airports.md

 Note that you would not get an error at this point if you had chosen another file format.
 Since we use *FileTransferAction* in both cases, the files are copied without the content being interpreted yet.

-You can start the same `./startJob.sh` command as before and you should see that both directories *stg-airports* and *stg-departures* have new files now.
+You can start the same `./startJob.sh` command as before, and you should see that both directories *stg-airports* and *stg-departures* have new files now.
 Notice that since both actions have the same feed, the option `--feed-sel download` executes both of them.